kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 # We want you to contribute - birthday gifts

 Birthdays are always connected with presents.
-This time we plan to give away some Kyma t-shirts.
-Not for free thought, you get those only if you become an external contributor in next 7 days.
-Our undestanding of an external contributor is that you are not a part of GitHub Kyma organization and during next 7 days you:
+This time we plan to give away some Kyma t-shirts, not for free thought.
+You get those only if you become an external contributor in the next 7 days.
+Our understanding of an external contributor is that you are not a member of the Kyma organization on GitHub, and for the next 7 days you:
 - Contributed code or documentation to one of Kyma repositories.
-It must be a pull request, but not necesarily merged as we can imagine that depending on the size of the contribution it might not be that easy to approve and merge it.
+It must be a pull request, but not necessarily merged.
+We can imagine that depending on the size of the contribution it might not be that easy to approve and merge it.
 - Contributed an issue using one of our templates.
-We value equaly a well described bug that is easy to replicate and an enhancement request with well described use case.
+We equally value a well-described bug that is easy to replicate and an enhancement request with a well-described use case.

-All Kyma repositories are located here: https://github.com/kyma-project/kyma/ Once you contributed, let us know about it on [Twitter](https://twitter.com/kymaproject) or [Slack](http://slack.kyma-project.io), the #general channel.
-We will evaluate all contributions on Thursday, 1.08 and communicate all accepted contributions and happy winners.
+All Kyma repositories are located [here](https://github.com/kyma-project/kyma/).
+Once you contribute, let us know about it on [Twitter](https://twitter.com/kymaproject) or [Slack](http://slack.kyma-project.io), on the **#general** channel.
+We will evaluate all contributions on Thursday, August 1, and communicate all accepted contributions and happy winners.
 Happy contributing!

-You don't know what to contribute?
-I'm sure we can help, just ping us on [Twitter](https://twitter.com/kymaproject) or [Slack](http://slack.kyma-project.io), the #general channel.
+If you don't know what to contribute, I'm sure we can help - just contact us through one of the above communication channels and we will point you in the right direction.

 ![chair](./swag.png)

 # Join us

-If you did not have a chance to contribute to our history, you can still join us and become part of Kyma in the future.
+If you did not have a chance to contribute to our history, you can still join us and become part of Kyma's future.
 We have many channels that you can use to interact with us:

 - Twitter: https://twitter.com/kymaproject
 - Core SIG public meetings: https://docs.google.com/document/d/1vWleTon7sJIk0teee4SoVezS4mR3K8TlkvXkgLJwRD8/